this-guy-git/GPD/README.md

 4. Add your files
    - Once your '.gy' or '.py' files are added, you are done!
 5. Upload here
+   - Fork the repo and upload your new package there.
-   - Upload your files here as a pull request to check the file, and add information to the index.
+   - Submit your fork as a pull request so everything can be verifyed and added.

 # We Need Packages!
 We really need some more packages for Guython!
 If you have the skill, please add your ideas!